Fincer/dxvk-wine-autobuilder/README.md

 - **A)** 40 characters long commit hash.
 Use this if you want this commit to be the latest to be used in package compilation, not anything after it.

-    - defined in git commit tree: [DXVK commit tree](https://github.com/doitsujin/dxvk/commits/master), [Wine commit tree](https://source.winehq.org/git/wine.git/) (or [GitHub mirror](https://github.com/wine-mirror/wine)), [glslang commit tree](https://github.com/KhronosGroup/glslang/commits/master), [meson commit tree](https://github.com/mesonbuild/meson/commits/master)
+    - defined in git commit tree: [DXVK commit tree](https://github.com/doitsujin/dxvk/commits/master), D9VK commit tree](https://github.com/Joshua-Ashton/d9vk/commits/master), [Wine commit tree](https://source.winehq.org/git/wine.git/) (or [GitHub mirror](https://github.com/wine-mirror/wine)), [glslang commit tree](https://github.com/KhronosGroup/glslang/commits/master), [meson commit tree](https://github.com/mesonbuild/meson/commits/master)

     - You can obtain proper hash by opening the commit.
 Hash syntax is: `654544e96bfcd1bbaf4a0fc639ef655299276a39` etc...